 Step 5: Communicate the Results,Celebrate the Success.
 While continuous improvement is always our goal as sustainability professionals; be sure to pause, breathe and share the success of your action plan with attendees, vendors, media and the industry.
 The more you can quantify your results in human scale terms (amount of $$ saved, amount of trees, amount of CO2 kept out of the atmosphere), the more engaged you and your stakeholders will be for your plan the following year.

 Step 6: Be Innovative and Have Fun!
 This step may not technically be on the environmental management action plan; however, it is important for us as meeting professionals to enjoy what we are doing.
 Our goal is create rewarding experiences for our attendees.
 So if it is aligned with your organization--be creative and include a yoga break, human powered energy stations, networking events that have purpose in a local community.
 Remember to allow for some outdoor or nonscheduled activity time.
 Your attendees will appreciate your efforts to take care of their sustainable needs.

 Interested to learn more from the field experts?
-Join GMIC where members share case studies, best practices and experiences on going green at local and global events.
+Support GMIC where members share case studies, best practices and experiences on going green at local and global events.